super sketchy truck with text don't take risks with who you hire

 If you notice any of these red flags, it’s important that you report the company to the ESA so we can investigate.

-Find or verify a Licensed Electrical Contractor.
+Find or verify an LEC.